Argentina national football team: Crest

 Argentina has used the logo of the Argentine Football Association as its emblem since it was first worn at the 1958 World Cup in Sweden; the logo was added to the team's jackets, but not the shirts.
 The emblem was not used on jerseys until 16 November 1976, when Argentina played the Soviet Union at Estadio Monumental.
 At the beginning, the crest used did not include a laurel wreath, which was first added for the 1982 World Cup.

 As a respected and common practice, two stars were added above the crest in 2004, symbolising Argentina's World Cup titles in 1978 and 1986.
 In 2022, a third star was added after Argentina were crowned world champions for the third time.

+The 1976 crest has been credited to Norberto "Toto" Rud, a Buenos Aires businessman, graphic designer, football supporter, and member of the Jewish sports club Club Náutico Hacoaj.
+Rud submitted approximately 20 designs to the Argentine Football Association, and the selected crest debuted in a friendly against the Soviet Union on 28 November 1976.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.